chicago-justice-project/policeboard/README.md

 For subsequent times, still with Postgres running first, just run `foreman start`.
 Occassionally you may need to preface that with:
 `bundle install` if new gems (modules/plugins) are used in the app, or `rake db:migrate` if the database schema has changed, or `rake import:all` if raw input data has changed.

 Note this data is obtained from excel spreadsheets included in the repo, and may vary from production.
+Also note that the "rake db:seed" command creates a test user that you can use to log into the administrative side of the application when you run it locally.
+The username is "test@test.com" and password is "password".

 ## Deployment